SchoolLiffrig Family School of Education and Behavioral Sciences, School of Arts & Sciences

 North Dakota Education Standards and Practices BoardAll the University of Mary education programs are fully accredited by the North Dakota Education Standards and Practices Board and all CAEP national standards are fully met.

-National Association of Schools of MusicThe Music Education program at the University of Mary is also accredited by NASM (National Association of Schools of Music).
+National Association of Schools of MusicThe University of Mary's music program is accredited as an Associate Member of the National Association of Schools of Music.

 Careers & Outcomes